 Car accidents, for the most part, ARE avoidable.
-However, without fully understanding the cause of car accidents, it can be difficult for individuals to know what they can do to prevent them.
+However, without fully understanding why car accidents occur, it can be difficult for individuals to know what they can do to prevent them.
 Some causes are more obvious than others, such as drinking and driving, while others are not so well known.

 For instance, though many people know it’s illegal to text while driving (in many states).
 And just taking your eyes off the road for a second greatly increases the chance of a car accident.
 Many people simply do not understand the very real dangers of distracted driving.